Sen. John Boozman clinches Republican nomination in Arkansas - NewsBreak

 Sen. John Boozman clinches Republican nomination in Arkansas

-Sen. John Boozman won the Republican primary in Arkansas on Tuesday, fending off challengers on the right after relying heavily on his endorsement from Donald Trump , conservative groups and the state’s top GOP figures.
+LITTLE ROCK, Ark.
+(AP) — Sen. John Boozman won the Republican primary in Arkansas on Tuesday, fending off challengers on the right after relying heavily on his endorsement from Donald Trump, conservative groups and the state’s top GOP figures.

 Boozman’s race was a test of the former president’s influence in an extremely red state, though it hadn’t garnered the national attention other top races like Senate campaigns in North Carolina, Ohio and Pennsylvania had.